mattsains/algoa-gtfs/README.md

 sam deploy --guided
 ```

 The first command will build the source of your application.
-The second command will package and deploy your application to AWS, with a series of prompts:
+The second command will package and deploy your application to AWS, with a series of prompts (unnecessary).

 ## Use the SAM CLI to build and test locally